Neil Record: Political views

 Record has been identified in September 2014 as one of the donors supporting the climate change denial think-tank the Global Warming Policy Foundation.
 The Guardian newspaper has quoted him as saying: "I personally regard the continuing contribution of the GWPF to the climate change debate as very positive in assisting balance and rationality in this contentious area."

 Record has been an outspoken critic of the Euro since 1995, but stated in 2012 that he remained a supporter of the economic cooperation derived from membership of the European Union.

-Record is a director of the British heritage advocacy group Restore Trust.
+Record served as a director of the British heritage advocacy group Restore Trust from its inception in 2021 till 2024.

 Record has been a member of all three of the UK's major political parties over the course of his life, but was a major donor to the Conservative Party in the run-up to the 2010 general election.
 During the 2024 Conservative leadership contest, in August 2024, it was reported that Record donated use of his London home to Kemi Badenoch's campaign, who used it as a base of operations.
 Record also gave Badenoch £10,000 towards her campaign in July 2024.